-Whilst 2020/21 has been challenging, the learning that has been embedded throughout the revised governance arrangements has enabled the Health Board to emerge stronger with a focus on recovery and the acceleration of the delivery of its strategic vision.
-Between the first and second wave, the Health Board reflected, took stock and learnt that some of its long term ambitions, articulated in its strategy, 'A Healthier Mid and West Wales', had already been partly delivered through necessity: for example, a shift towards delivering some services virtually, through digital platforms, which could have a positive impact on productivity and decrease the Health Board's carbon footprint by reducing the need for patients to travel.
-Some of the Health Board's ambitions to transform its hospitals and patient pathways also seemed more achievable having seen how pathways were transformed in a matter of days during the first wave of the pandemic.
+Whilst 2020/21 has been challenging, the learning that has been embedded throughout the revised governance arrangements has enabled us to emerge stronger with a focus on recovery and the acceleration of the delivery of its strategic vision.
+Between the first and second wave, we reflected, took stock and learnt that some of our long term ambitions, articulated in our strategy, 'A Healthier Mid and West Wales', had already been partly delivered through necessity: for example, a shift towards delivering some services virtually, through digital platforms, which could have a positive impact on productivity and decrease our carbon footprint by reducing the need for patients to travel.
+Some of our ambitions to transform our hospitals and patient pathways also seemed more achievable having seen how pathways were transformed in a matter of days during the first wave of the pandemic.

-To accelerate the Health Board out of the pandemic, the Board now has a refreshed set of strategic objectives that set out the aims of the organisation - the horizon it is driving towards over the long term - as well as a set of specific, measurable planning objectives, which moves the Health Board towards that horizon over the next three years.
-The Annual Plan for 2021/22 should be understood within the wider context of this refreshed set of strategic objectives and planning objectives however the focus of this plan, first and foremost, is how the Health Board recovers from the pandemic, how it supports staff to recover after what has been an exhausting year, and how it lay the foundations to recover its services and support its communities.
-The Health Board has started to develop its revised BAF, which is made up of 2 elements - measures of progress, and the principal risks that could slow or prevent that progress.
+To accelerate the Health Board out of the pandemic, the Board now has a refreshed set of strategic objectives that set out the aims of the organisation - the horizon it is driving towards over the long term - as well as a set of specific, measurable planning objectives, which moves the organisation towards that horizon over the next three years.
+The Annual Recovery Plan for 2021/22 should be understood within the wider context of this refreshed set of strategic objectives and planning objectives - however the focus of this plan, first and foremost, is how we recover from the pandemic, how we support staff to recover after what has been an exhausting year, and how we lay the foundations to recover our services and support our communities.
+We have started to develop our revised BAF, which is made up of 2 elements - measures of progress, and the principal risks that could slow or prevent that progress.

-Whilst the Health Board did not achieve its financial duty of breakeven for the 3 years to 31 March 2021, it did operate within its capital resource for the 3 years to 31 March 2021.
+Whilst we did not achieve our financial duty of breakeven for the 3 years to 31 March 2021, the Health Board did operate within its capital resource for the 3 years to 31 March 2021.
 More detail is provided in the financial statements.
-Therefore the Health Board did not have an approved IMTP at the start of the 2020/21 financial year, however it did approve and submit a Three Year Plan for 2020/23, which incorporated the Annual Plan for 2020/21 which was developed prior to the pandemic.
+Therefore the Health Board did not have an approved IMTP at the start of the 2020/21 financial year, although we did approve and submit a Three Year Plan for 2020/23, which incorporated the Annual Plan for 2020/21 (developed prior to the pandemic).
 However in March 2020, WG took the unprecedented decision to pause the IMTP and annual plan process to enable NHS Wales organisations to focus their attention on the immediate planning and preparations to deal with the pandemic.
-During 2020/21, the Health Board developed quarterly operational plans in line with the NHS Wales Operating Framework.
+During 2020/21, we developed quarterly operational plans in line with the NHS Wales Operating Framework.

-Despite the increased operational pressures, the Health Board managed to undertake a great deal of work to address both the Improvement Notices and Material Breaches issued by the HSE and the FENs issued by the MWWFRS.
+Despite the increased operational pressures, we managed to undertake a great deal of work to address both the Improvement Notices and Material Breaches issued by the HSE and the FENs issued by the MWWFRS.
 The new HSAC has provided the additional rigour required to improve compliance, and the Health Board has developed improved relationships with its regulators through regular meetings.

-As indicated throughout this statement and the Annual Report the need to plan and respond to the COVID-19 pandemic has had a significant impact on the organisation, wider NHS and society as a whole.
+As indicated throughout this statement and the Annual Report, the need to plan and respond to the COVID-19 pandemic has had a significant impact on the organisation, wider NHS and society as a whole.
 It has required a dynamic response which has presented a number of opportunities in addition the risks.
-The need to respond and recover from the pandemic will be with the organisation and wider society throughout

-2020/21 and beyond.
+The need to respond and recover from the pandemic will be with the organisation and wider society throughout 2020/21 and beyond.
 I will ensure the Governance Framework considers and responds to this need.